Stream: Biomedical Engineering

 From 2009 to 2017, Mr. Geyer was the first CEO of LightIntegra Technology which developed the ThromboLux, a point of care device to determine platelet quality for blood transfusions.

-He is also focused on building the local community through his involvement as a Board member of both the Life Sciences and Technology associations, along with a number of non-profit community based organizations.
-Paul is actively engaged as a Philanthropist as the Chair of the Board of Social Venture Partners Vancouver.
-He is also involved in a number of other non-profit organizations including Science World Chairs Council, Entrepreneurship at UBC Board member, Project Somos Children’s Village and other local and International organizations.
+Since 2008 Paul has focused on assisting Entrepreneurs to build successful businesses, as a mentor or Board member, and as a Fellow of Creative Destruction Labs.
+He has been focused on building the local community through his involvement as a Board member of BCTech, Life Sciences BC, and Science World, along with a number of non-profit community based organizations.
+Paul is actively engaged as a Philanthropist with Social Venture Partners Vancouver, Science World, Entrepreneurship at UBC, VGH & UBC Hospital Foundation, Junior Achievement BC and other organizations.

 Paul is currently the CEO of Discovery Parks and Nimbus Synergies, an innovative VC investment program focused on growing Digital Health companies that operate in the intersection between health, life sciences, and technology.
 He is an active Angel Investor, making investments of over $10mil in 40+ new ventures achieving an annual IRR > 30%.